-Islam in the Post-Independence Period: After independence,

-President Bourquiba initiated reforms intended to neutralize the power of Muslim clerics and to secularize Tunisian society (see p9 of History and Mvth).
-He abolished shari'a courts, reformed religious education. outlawed polygyny (the practice of multiple men having simultaneously), banned beards and veiling, and legalized birth control and abortions.
-These reforms were largely successful. resultina in Tunisia becoming the most secular, nominally Islamic. country in the region.
+Islam in the Post-Independence Period: After independence, President Bourguiba initiated reforms intended to neutralize the power of Muslim clerics and to secularize Tunisian society (see p9 of History and Myth).
+He abolished shari'a courts, reformed religious education, outlawed polygyny (the practice of men having multiple wives simultaneously), banned beards and veiling, and legalized birth control and abortions.
+These reforms were largely successful, resulting in Tunisia becoming the most secular, nominally Islamic, country in the region.
 Religious observance dropped in subsequent decades, particularly in urban areas and among young people.